mtumilowicz/kotlin-spring-oauth2-authorization-server/README.md

             * cryptographic signatures
                 * authorization server signs the token when issuing it
                     * resource server validates the signature
-                * when issuing an access token, the authorization server uses a private key to sign it
+                * authorization server uses a private key to sign it
-                    * to verify a token, the resource server only needs to check if the signature is valid
+                * resource server uses a public key to verify signature
                 * commonly used
                     * google, twitter etc
                         * https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/
-* refresh tokens to obtain new access tokens
+* refresh tokens
     * token that doesn’t expire is too powerful
-    * to obtain a new access token, the client can rerun the flow, depending on the grant type used
+    * to obtain a new access token, the client can rerun the flow
         * not really user friendly
-        * example: 20-minute lifespan - app would redirect back about three times every hour to log in again
+        * example: 20-minute lifespan
+            * app would redirect back about three times every hour to log in again
-    * app uses the refresh token to obtain a new access token instead of having to reauthenticate
+    * used to obtain a new access token instead of reauthentication
-        * storing the refresh token is safer because you can revoke it if you find that it was exposed
+        * storing the refresh token is safer: you can revoke it if you find that it was exposed
 * vulnerabilities
     * with a user logged in, CSRF is possible if the application doesn’t apply any CSRF protection mechanism
     * token hijacking

-* OpenId Connect
+## OpenId Connect
 * allows for "Federated Authentication"
-    * are built using the Oauth2.0 and then adding a few additional steps over it to allow for "federated authentication"
+* are built using the Oauth2.0 and then adding a few additional steps over
 * Federated Authentication is a completely different from Delegated Authorization
     * example: Federated Authentication is logging to Spotify using your facebook credentials
     * distinction is important because OAuth 2.0 flow is designed to "grant authorization" and is not meant to be used to "authenticate"

 ## insomnia
 * GET: http://localhost:9090/hello
 * http://localhost:8080/oauth/authorize
 * http://localhost:8080/oauth/token
-* client
+* client1
-* secret
+* secret1